saudiequity/Abitur/README.md

 # Heriot Watt University Dubai

-▪︎ Hanken School of Economics
+▪︎ Hanken School of Economics Financial Engineering

 ▪︎ Real Estate Investment and Finance, Dissertation about "IT Challenges in Mergers and Acquisitions"